Skip to main content

 • Password to access the notebook

-• jupyter/datascience-notebook: with Julia kernel
+• jupyter/datascience-notebook - includes Julia kernel

-📦️ Manage dependencies with Conda
+Manage dependencies with conda

 mamba env create -f environment.yml